Lemoncode/angular-architecture-essentials/services/05 overwrite service in component tree/person-directory-end/README.md

 export class AppComponent {}

 ```
-* If we run our application right now we will see that both components are didplaying the same data, both are getting access to the same service.
+* If we run our application right now we will see that both components are displaying the same data, both are getting access to the same service.

 * Lets now generate a new service female service